Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Do you love to cook?
 Do your friends and family rave about your cooking and ask you to share your recipes?
 If all of the above is true, my friend, it is time to start your food blog.

 It is okay if you don’t know how to get started.
 I was clueless when I started my blog – I had no idea where to begin, and I wasted a lot of time on pretty simple things.
 But you don’t have to because right after I help you set up your site, I will share with you every resource and tool, I have used to set up my blog.

-But for now, let’s get started with the first big step in getting your blog up and running.
+But for now, let’s get your blog up and running.

 Affiliate Disclosure: I am grateful to be of service and bring you content free of charge.
 To do this, some of the links on this website are affiliate links, which means that I may earn a commission if you click on the link or make a purchase using the link.
 I only recommend products that I use and love myself, so I know you’ll be in good hands.
 Your support in purchasing through these links goes towards maintaining this website.
 Thank you!